 - Begin and end with video of yourself, but just narrate over slides in the middle.
 Starting and ending with video of just your face can really help establish your voice and help your audience connect with you.
 Even if you are planning on trying to record your video live without editing, you can do this using the tools in Zoom or Kaltura Capture that you will be using to record the video.

 - Small rectangle of video in the corner.
-A lot of tools allow you to have a little video of yourself in the corner while you go through a slide show.
+Kaltura and Zoom allow you to have a little video of yourself in the corner while you go through a slide show.
 This is definitely better than no video at all.
-With some practice, you can combine this with the other techniques.
-Be mindful that the video isn't covering over content you need in the slides: you may want to design them with this in mind.
+With some practice, you can combine this with the other techniques, but keep in mind that on small screens, your face will be too small to be engaging.

 - Side-by-side video and slides.
 Some tools allow you to have side-by-side video and slides.
 This can be kind of awkward when viewed on small screens, since the slides are often too small to read.